 Both Augusta and Bangor campus are equipped with state-of-the-art networking services.
 Laptop wireless access (via the “Eduroam” network connection at any University location) is available to all who have an active MaineStreet account within the University of Maine System.
 Visit http://wifi.maine.edu/eduroam/ for information on how to connect.
 Please read our section regarding downloading copyrighted material.

-Both hardware and software may be purchased by students at a discount through Computer Connection, a division of the University of Maine System.
-Visit them on the web at http://www.umaine.edu/computerconnection or call 207-581-2580 or toll-free at 1-800-261-5543.
+Both hardware and software may be purchased by students at a discount through the UMaine University Bookstore, a division of the University of Maine System.
+Visit them on the web at https://bookstore.umaine.edu/ or call 207-581-1728.

-University students may access their individual university e-mail account anywhere Internet access is available at http://mail.maine.edu.
-If you have any questions or need assistance, contact a Lab Attendant at 262-7746, or 1-877-UMA-1234 x3475.
+University students may access their individual university email account anywhere Internet access is available at http://gmail.maine.edu.
+Visit http://accounts.maine.edu to manage your account, including activation.
+If you have any questions or need assistance, contact IT at http://itsupport.maine.edu or call 1-800-696-4357.

 Student Computing Use Policy

 The student computer labs at the University of Maine at Augusta (UMA) are funded entirely from student-paid technology fees.
 Because the department of University Technical Support (UTS) and UMA have a responsibility to ensure computer resources are available for currently enrolled, fee-paying students, this policy must be adhered to.
 The computer labs are resources for University students.

 The Instructor’s Station and Smart Technology in each classroom is intended for academic use ONLY during classes.
 Students are to use the computer study lab and follow lab policies when computer use is necessary.